ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 ### Precision and Range of Numeric Values
 Ensure your implementation writes a sufficient number of digits.
 Even though image processing will typically be done at 32-bit floating-point precision, intermediate calculations (for example, combining matrices) may be done at higher precision.

 Also, take note that the bit-depth attributes do not impose range or quantization limits.
 Hence you should not impose these limits unnecessarily.
 For example, for a LUT1D with an `outBitDepth` of `10i`, the normal range would be expected to be 0 to 1023.
 However, it is legal to exceed this range and also to use fractional values.
 Thus, values such as `[-10.5, 0.01, 1055.2]` could be legal values.
-Please refer to [Section 5.1 of the specification](http://j.mp/S-2014-006) for more detail.
+Please refer to the [Implementation Notes on Bit Depth section of the CLF specification](/specifications/clf/#bit-depth) for more detail.

 ### The `id` Attribute
 Every CLF is required to have an `id` attribute at the `ProcessList` level.
 The specification does not impose any restrictions on the formatting of this attribute.
 However, it should be noted that an ACES Metadata File that references a CLF file prefers that the `id` attribute contains a UUID object according to RFC 4122.
 Therefore, it is recommended that implementations use a UUID to fill the `id` attribute when writing new CLF files.
 Note that the `id` attribute is optional at the `ProcessNode` level.